WSU-4110/Lost_and_Found/README.md

-# Lost and Found Web App
+# Lost and Found

 ## Purpose

-This web application is designed to assist university students and faculty at Wayne State University in finding lost items within the campus.
-The primary motivation behind this project is to address the limitations of the traditional physical lost and found system.
-By providing a digital platform, the app aims to offer real-time updates, efficient communication, and extended accessibility for reporting and retrieving lost items.
+Hey everyone,

+We've cooked up something special for the folks at Wayne State University – a handy web app that's all about helping students and faculty find their lost items right on campus.

+Here's the deal: We noticed the old-school way of dealing with lost and found items just wasn't cutting it.
+You know, those physical lost and found boxes?
+They're kind of limited.
+That's where our app steps in.
+It's like a digital upgrade to make life easier for everyone on campus.

+What we're bringing to the table is real-time info on lost items.
+Lost your keys or left a book somewhere?
+No problem.
+With our app, you can report it or check if someone else has found it, all with a few taps on your phone.
+And if you're the one who's found something, you can let everyone know through the app too.

+Plus, we're all about making communication smooth and hassle-free.
+No more running around or waiting forever to get your stuff back.
+And the best part?
+You can access our app anytime, anywhere.
+It’s like having a lost and found in your pocket!

+Our goal is simple: make finding lost items on campus a breeze.
+We're excited to see how our app can make life a little easier at Wayne State University.

 ## Functionalities

 ### 1. User Registration and Authentication
-   - Users, both students, and faculty, can register using their university email addresses for account verification.
+   - Users, both students and faculty, can register using their university email addresses for account verification.
    - Authentication ensures that only verified university affiliates have access to the application.

 ### 2. Post Creation